outerbounds/whisper-metaflow/README.md

 ### Accessing Remote Compute

-To run this code remotetly you will need access to a [Metaflow deployment](#operate-metaflow-on-aws-infrastructure).
+To run this code remotely you will need access to a [Metaflow deployment](#operate-metaflow-on-aws-infrastructure).
 Inside of a `.env` file you can optionally configure the following items (read more about using [.env files with Metaflow](https://outerbounds.com/docs/set-env-vars-with-file/)).

 ```.env
 DEFAULT_MODEL_TYPE="small"